PatrykFlama/LibrarySystem/README.md

 System for manging a university library. smth smth smth. blah blah blah.
 How it works:
 User can log in as librarian or as student.
-Librarian can add/remove/edit books, movies, papers, other library stuff and students.
+Librarian can add/remove/edit books, movies, NewsPapers, other library stuff and students.
 Student can rent/return books (and other), search for them and manage his account.
 More features will be added as needed.